Healthcare

 Builds an agentic AI planning platform that processes CT scans to automate and personalize preoperative planning for orthopedic surgeries, starting with shoulder arthroplasty.

 Mango Medical has publicly indicated an initial product focus on instant, AI-driven surgical planning for shoulder arthroplasty via API, with active pursuit of FDA 510(k) clearance.
 Their YC profile highlights an 8-figure letter of intent from a leading orthopedic company, signaling near-term commercial deployment.
-Expansion to additional joint replacement procedures (hip, knee) is implied by company positioning and market messaging.
+They have publicly reported surpassing $500K ARR before Demo Day.
+Expansion to additional joint replacement procedures (hip, knee) and acute fracture planning is implied by company positioning and market messaging.

 Job postings and LinkedIn activity suggest investment in deep learning engineers specializing in 3D medical image segmentation and mesh reconstruction, pointing toward building out a full agentic pipeline that goes beyond static planning into intraoperative guidance.
 GitHub and conference signals hint at research into vision-language models for collaborative surgical action planning.
 The 8-figure LOI likely comes with co-development or data-sharing terms that would give Mango Medical a proprietary training data advantage.
 Expansion into spine and deformity correction is a logical next step given the underlying technology's generalizability.
-The small team size and lack of disclosed funding suggest either bootstrapping, imminent fundraise, or strategic acquisition interest.
+The company was originally founded in Freising, Germany before relocating to San Francisco for YC.

 The AI automatically turns a raw CT scan into a precise 3D bone model and identifies key anatomical landmarks, so surgeons get a ready-made surgical blueprint instead of spending hours doing it manually.